-Mr. Visher stated, because we excess one truck.
-So we have two-we have one additional truck that could be excess right now based on the State policy.
+Mr. Visher stated, because we excessed one truck.
+So we have one additional truck that could be excessed right now.
 It's got over 80,000 miles on it.
-We're holding that, and we would replace that in FY '17.

-Okay, so we're relatively - we're down if we try to - we need to get another truck in the fleet which we still do, if we're going to have six interns, we're down.
+We're holding on to that, and we would replace that in FY '17.
+Okay, so we need to get another truck in the fleet, if we're going to have six interns.
 If all of the OGG fee changes were adopted that are being proposed, it would add \$50,000 to the numbers that you saw.
-They would have to be enacted by the end of 2015 to actually impact us largely and that's because the geothermal fees comes in in January.
+They would have to be enacted by the end of 2015 to actually impact us largely and that's because the geothermal fees come in in January.